naasking/HigherLogics.Google.Datastore/README.md

 # Future Work

  * only Sytem.Int64 keys are currently supported.
- * preliminary support for value types that are inlined into entities needs completing
+ * support for value types that are inlined into entities
+ * all nested entities are embedded, not linked as foreign associations
  * add something like [EntityField(string name)] to permit customizing the entity field names, which will make it easier to integrate with existing data